Contents

 Internet ads aren’t just annoying, they also use up heaps of bandwidth.
 Video ads and popups in particular can make certain pages really slow to load.

-To block them from showing up, simply install an adblocking extension.
+To block them from showing up, consider installing an adblocking extension.
 The best one in our opinion is UBlock Origin.
 It’s available for Chrome, Firefox, and Microsoft Edge.

 Caches are file repositories designed to speed up your computer.
 However, if they get clogged up, they can actually slow you down.